Offline recovery of magic and entanglement from noisy Pauli product states: Methods

 where $U_j$ and $|b_j\rangle$ denote the single-qubit basis and measurement outcome, respectively.
 To obtain the estimated density matrix for the system, we averaged a set of $M$ snapshots $\{\hat{\rho}_1, \hat{\rho}_2, ..., \hat{\rho}_M\}$.
 Arbitrary observables were computed from the median of means prediction, as described in Ref.~\citenum{huang2020predicting}.
 According to quantum information theory, the error $\epsilon$ expected from an observable estimation requires at least $\log{(M)}\ \max_i\|O_i\|^2_{\text{shadow}} / \epsilon^2$ measurements, where $M$ is the number of linear functions and $\|O_i\|^2_{\text{shadow}}$ refers to the locality of $O_i$.

-All experimental data presented were on 4 qubit systems, where we took 1000 shots for each Pauli basis.
-To calculate error bars, we bootstrapped the classical shadows 250 using the postselected data.
+Aria noisy device simulation and all experimental data presented were on 4 qubit systems, where we took 1000 shots for each Pauli basis, and experimental data was additionally postselected.
+To calculate error bars, we bootstrapped the classical shadows 250 times.
 The reported metrics are the mean values of calculated by the 250 shadows, and the error bars are the standard deviation.